Cha-K28/First-Milestone-Project/README.md

 It is laid out in such a way that it is easy to navigate by using the Nav bar or the hyperlinks or buttons built into each page.

-The Home page has a large colourful image to attract the user from the second they enter the site followed by a brief outline about the site.
-Further down the page there is an obvois button to click which will bring the user directly to the next page where they will get be informed of what ADAS is and a littel background that will allow the user to link ADAS with more commoin features in cars today.
+The Home page has a large striking image to attract the user from the second they enter the site followed by a brief outline about the site.
+Further down the page there is an obvois button to click which will bring the user directly to the next page where they will get be informed of what ADAS is and a little background that will allow the user to link ADAS with more common features in cars today.

 At this stage the user will know if the they want to stayon the site or not. there is a link to the examples page in the nav bar and at the bottom of the second page.